mseewamagift/proo/README.md

   <p>

-    <u>FOCUS WITH THE OPORTUNITY</u>  if choosen try your luck today opotunity should be given to only 50 people
+    FOCUS WITH THE OPORTUNITY if choosen try your luck today opotunity should be given to only 50 people
   </h1>

 <body>